English (ENGL)

 ENGL 313 Stories of Teaching & Learning: Narratives of Education (3 Credits)

-What do teachers and students from different countries, times, and challenges reveal about their expectations and learning styles?
-Reading narratives from areas including Iran, the Philippines, Europe, and the Americas lets us--as students and future teachers--analyze how power, class, cultural difference, and colonial domination affect literacy and education.
+How do teachers and students from different countries and times, with different challenges and learning styles, experience education?
+Reading narratives from areas that may include the Middle East, Asia, Europe, or the Americas lets us—as students and future teachers—analyze how power, class, cultural difference, and colonial domination affect literacy and education.

 Pre-Requisite(s): ENGL 102, ENGL 213 / Co-Requisite(s): ENGL 219